tejeez/suo/example/README.md

 # Some examples on using the modem application

+Example for LimeSDR:

-Start `../suoapp/build/suo`
+Start `../suoapp/build/suo example-config.txt`
 and `./zmq_example.py`
-and try chatting between two computers using the default settings.
+and try chatting between two computers.

-Example configuration files TODO.